-It’s Pride month, and certain behavior is nothing to be proud of
+It’s Pride Month, and certain behavior is nothing to be proud of

-Homophobic chants during ‘friendly’ match at Soldier Field and an anti-Pride protest by some Rays show we have a long way to go
+Homophobic chants during a soccer match at Soldier Field and an anti-Pride protest by some Tampa Bay Rays players show we have a long way to go.

 Welcome to LGBTQ+ Pride Month, sports fans.
 Tolerance is fun, isn’t it?